damolinx/vscode-macros/README.md

 ## Macro Explorer View

-The **Macro Explorer** provides a management view for macros.
-Use the **Macros: Show Macro Explorer** command to bring it into view.
+The **Macro Explorer** provides a central management view for macros.
+You can use the **Macros: Show Macro Explorer** command to bring it into view.

-* **Macro Library Folders**: configure macro folders, browse their contents, and quickly add, delete, or move macro files around.
+* **Macro Library Folders**: configure macro folders, browse their contents, and quickly add, delete, or move macro files around using drag-and-drop.
+  * **"Temporary"**: this is a virtual library node that shows all `untitled` macro documents allowing to easily manage all your in-memory macros.

 <p align=center>
 <img width="540" height="248" alt="Macro Explorer View Settings" src="https://github.com/user-attachments/assets/57de75d2-5411-44d7-a0a3-f9fff3743493" />